MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/itemmodelview.md

 ```
 {{</highlight>}}

-If you now open your panel, you should see the *Input* *inImage* and the just created *Fields*.
-The *Field* *id* is necessary to identify unique objects in your *ItemModel* later.
+If you now open your panel, you should see the *Input* <field>inImage</field> and the just created *Fields*.
+The *Field* <field>id</field> is necessary to identify unique objects in your *ItemModel* later.
 In order to make this example easier to understand, we defined all types of the *Fields* as *String*.
 You can also use different types, if you like.

 ![Module Input and Fields](images/tutorials/basicmechanics/ItemModel_5.png "Module Input and Fields")